How Much Will Chinese New Year Traditions Cost You This Year?

 Though there may not be a written rule or market rate for ang pows, it does fluctuate in tandem with inflation.
 Some purists think that pegging a rate on ang pow go against the spirit of Chinese New Year as the gift of giving red packets should be from the heart.

 Although, the amount to give in your ang pow is entirely up to you, an RM2 ang pow may be frowned upon by youngsters.
-Increasing the amount you give in your ang pows every year just to save “face” may result in heavier financial burden.
+However, increasing the amount you give in your ang pows every year just to save “face” may result in heavier financial burden.

 Decorating and spring cleaning for the festive season are a given.
 Prior to the festival, Chinese families decorate their living rooms with vases of pretty blossoms, platters of oranges and tangerines and a candy tray with eight varieties of dried sweet fruit.